OpenVisualCloud/Immersive-Video-Sample/README.md

 - **Server**: CentOS 7.6

 # License
-OMAF samples is licensed under OSI-approved BSD 3-Clause license and LGPLv2.0 license for different components, see [OMAF-Sample LICENSE](src/LICENSE);
+OMAF sample is licensed under OSI-approved BSD 3-Clause license and LGPLv2.0 license for different components, see [OMAF-Sample LICENSE](src/LICENSE).

-WebRTC Samples is licensed under Apache License 2.0.
-See [WebRTC-Sample LICENSE](WebRTC-sample/owt-server/LICENSE) for details.
+WebRTC sample is licensed under Apache License 2.0, see [WebRTC-Sample LICENSE](WebRTC-Sample/owt-server/LICENSE).

 # How to contribute
 See [CONTRIBUTING](CONTRIBUTING.md) for details.
 Thank you!